idiotekk/unknownlib/README.md

 # unknownlib

-Unknownlib is built by an unknown person from an unkown place.
+Unknownlib is built by an unknown person from an unknown place.
 For unknown purposes.